 - Can you walk away from your business today for 1 or 2 months and come back to a smooth operating and profitable business?

-I did one client that was a husband and wife, who had not been on vacation together for more than 3 years, because someone that to stay and run the business.
+I had one client that was a husband and wife, who had not been on vacation together for more than 3 years because someone had to stay and run the business.

 - Have you ever had a work-free vacation?

-If the answer to these are “no,” then I hate to tell you but you don’t have a successful business, you have a glorified job to which you are a prisoner.
+If the answers to these questions are “no,” then, I hate to tell you, but you don’t have a successful business; you have a glorified job to which you are a prisoner.
 Your success may have led to you being a prisoner, but you are a prisoner all the same.

 I have been there before myself.
 I respect your dedication and success, but you desire more.
-Most of my clients being a business manager in part due to wanting freedom or possibilities.
+Most of my clients want to be a business manager, in part, due to wanting freedom or possibilities.
 You deserve that.
 I get paid to help my clients “face reality” and then hold them accountable for the changes and goals they desire.

-I had an acquaintance that worked his business for 7 years, and after a back injury had to sale it.
-Unfortunately because the business to dependent on him, he could not sale it – he just had a glorified job.
-He ended up having to sale it has parts and inventory, getting pennies on the dollar.
+I had an acquaintance that worked his business for 7 years, and after a back injury had to sell it.
+Unfortunately, because the business was too dependent on him, he could not sell it – he just had a glorified job.
+He ended up having to sell it as parts and inventory, getting pennies on the dollar.

-If you are a prisoner to your business, you have it backwards.
+If you are a prisoner to your business, you have it backward.
 Your business should serve you and your dreams.
 It should give you greater freedom, not less.
 In fact, your business, properly designed, should function practically without you, not solely because of you.
-Your business should not depend upon your presence, personality, problem solving and perspiration for its daily survival.
-If so, your business does not work, you do!
+Your business should not depend upon your presence, personality, problem-solving, and perspiration for its daily survival.
+If so, your business does not work– you do!

-Let me be very clear, you are the expert in your business and industry, and should be.
-But, do you see CEOs of Fortune 500 companies does everything in their companies, being the bottleneck of the company?
+Let me be very clear: you are the expert in your business and industry and should be.
+But, do you see CEOs of Fortune 500 companies doing everything in their companies, being the bottleneck of the company?

-And, finally you have to stay on track.
-Many business develop a business plan, but less than 10% usually implement and follow-through to completion.
-It takes discipline, focus and accountability.
+And, finally, you have to stay on track.
+Many businesses develop a business plan, but less than 10% usually implement and follow-through to completion.
+It takes discipline, focus, and accountability.